choushen/pz-server-mod-manager/README.md

 ## TODO

 ### Must Do
-- [ ] Remove unused packages
+[ ] Remove unused packages
-- [ ] Deadwood the codebase
+[ ] Deadwood the codebase
-- [ / ] Output mod names (Done)
+[ / ] Output mod names (Done)
-- [ ]  Edit the .ini file directly, copy the existing file and append "backup" to the name and drop the new file in the same location
+[ ]  Edit the .ini file directly, copy the existing file, append "backup" to the name and drop the new file in the same location
-- [ ] Error handling for duplicate links
+[ ] Error handling for duplicate links
-- [ ] Error handling for invalid links
+[ ] Error handling for invalid links
-- [ ] Error handling for invalid entries
+[ ] Error handling for invalid entries
-- [ ] Error handling for empty entries
+[ ] Error handling for empty entries

 ### Should Have